mejiasebas8/tzco/replit.md

-# Zeal8 - Particle Animation Portfolio
+# The Zeal Company - Particle Animation Portfolio

 ## Overview

-A modern portfolio website for Zeal8 featuring an interactive particle animation powered by React and Three.js.
+A modern portfolio website for The Zeal Company featuring an interactive particle animation powered by React and Three.js.
 The application showcases a beautiful flowering particle system as the central visual element, with clean typography and minimal navigation.
 Built as a full-stack application with Express backend and React frontend, the project demonstrates advanced animation techniques and responsive design principles.

 ## User Preferences